 Room Size and Layout

-Most flooring is priced by the square foot, so a 200 sq ft bedroom costs roughly half what a 400 sq ft great room does for the same product.
-What changes the math: irregular room shapes, closets, and multiple doorways all require more cuts and add labor time.
+Most flooring is priced by the square foot, so a 200 square foot bedroom costs roughly half what a 400 square foot great room does for the same product.
+What changes the math is irregular room shapes, closets, and multiple doorways, all of which add labor time.

 Subfloor Condition

-This is the single biggest wildcard in any flooring estimate.
+This is the biggest wildcard in any flooring estimate.
 If your subfloor is flat, clean, and dry, prep is minimal.
-If it has soft spots, squeaks, height transitions between rooms, or a previous glue-down floor that needs grinding, that adds both labor hours and sometimes materials.
-A good installer will assess the subfloor before giving you a final number.
-Be cautious of anyone who quotes you without looking at it.
+If it has soft spots, squeaks, height transitions between rooms, or a previous glue-down floor that needs grinding, that adds both labor and sometimes materials.
+A good installer assesses the subfloor before giving you a final number.

 Old Floor Removal

 Removing carpet is relatively fast.
 Removing tile is slow and hard.
-Glue-down hardwood or vinyl falls somewhere in between.
-Always ask whether demo is included in your quote and how it’s priced: per square foot, hourly, or as a flat fee.
+Glue-down flooring falls somewhere in between.
+Always ask whether demo is included in your quote and how it is priced.

 Pattern Complexity

 Standard straight-lay installation is the baseline.
-Diagonal installation adds roughly 10–15% to the labor cost because of additional cuts and waste.
+Diagonal installation adds roughly 10-15% to labor because of additional cuts and waste.
 Herringbone or chevron patterns on hardwood can add significantly more.
-For most homes, straight-lay in a longer plank looks clean and modern without the added cost.

 Trim and Transitions